 At Family Focus Legal we are experienced in representing clients facing assault charges.
-These may be common assault charges or of a more serious nature such as assault occasioning actual bodily harm or reckless grevious bodily harm.
+These may be common assault charges or charges of a more serious nature such as assault occasioning actual bodily harm or reckless grevious bodily harm.

 A wide range of penalties can be imposed for assault charges including fines, good behaviour bonds, community service orders and in more extreme cases, imprisonment.